-What is a Commercial Invoice for Export?
+What is a Commercial Invoice document?

 What information is included on a Commercial Invoice document?

-- Shipper’s details
+- Shipper’s (Exporter’s) company name, address and contact details

 - IncoTerms – Terms of trade